 Levetiracetam plasma half-life in adults is 7 ± 1 hour and is unaffected by either dose or repeated administration.
 Levetiracetam is eliminated from the systemic circulation by renal excretion as unchanged drug which represents 66% of administered dose.
 The total body clearance is 0.96 mL/min/kg and the renal clearance is 0.6 mL/min/kg.
 The mechanism of excretion is glomerular filtration with subsequent partial tubular reabsorption.
-The metabolite ucb L057 is excreted by glomerular filtration and active tubular secretion with a renal clearance of 4 mL/min/kg.
+The metabolite ucb L057 is excreted by glomerular filtration and active ubular secretion with a renal clearance of 4 mL/min/kg.
 Levetiracetam elimination is correlated to creatinine clearance.
-Levetiracetam clearance is reduced in patients with renal impairment [see Use in Specific Populations (8.6) and Dosage and Administration (2.5)].
+The following adverse reactions have been reported in patients receiving marketed levetiracetam worldwide.
+The listing is Levetiracetam clearance is reduced in patients with renal impairment [see Use in Specific Populations (8.6) and Dosage and